afstanton/geodesic/docs/UX/User Flows.md

 # User Flows

-**Purpose**: To outline the core user experiences and interaction flows for the Business Intelligence SaaS.
+**Purpose**: To outline the core user experiences and interaction flows for the [[Personas]] defined for the Business Intelligence SaaS.

 ## 1. Onboarding Flow